-Because SCons is written in Python, you must obviously have Python installed on your system to use SCons Before you try to install Python, you should check to see if Python is already available on your system by typing python at your system's command-line prompt.
-You should see something like the following on a UNIX or Linux system that has Python installed:
+Because SCons is written in Python, you must obviously have Python installed on your system to use SCons.
+Before you try to install Python, you should check to see if Python is already available on your system by typing python -v (capital 'V') or python --version at your system's command-line prompt.